← All posts

 What the fire inspector wants to see at the walk:

-4. Gas permit and turn-on (TSSA)
+4. Gas work and related approvals

 5. Sign permit

 Each city regulates exterior signs separately — size, illumination, projection, channel letters versus flat panel, and where on the facade it can sit.
+BIAs sometimes layer additional rules.

 What the sign reviewer wants to see: